5 Wrong Ways to Take Car Naps

 4. Lack of practice

-Sleep consultants will always tell you to put your child to sleep in crib, always.
-But by withholding car naps from your child 100% of the time, it's going to put you in quite the pickle when you do need to go do your sibling drop-off's.
+Sleep consultants will always tell you to put your child to sleep always in the crib.
+But by withholding car naps from your child 100% of the time, it's going to put you in quite the pickle when you have schedule conflicts and actaully need your baby sleeping in the car seat.

 5. No lovie